Top 10 Free Plugins for Music Producers in 2021

 We're talking about a glitch delay plugins specifically geared toward creating robotic artifacts and musical malfunctions.
 On top of being able to create contorted signal mutations, it can also be tamed to generate classic delay effects.

-Did I miss any must-have free plugins that music producers are using in 2019?
-Let me know in the comments, I’d love to add to this list — but only if they plugin is a true must-have 🙂
+Did I miss any must-have free plugins that music producers are using this year?
+Get in touch and let me know, as I'd love to add to this list!